S3-working-group/s3-practical-guide/docs/all.md

 Essential patterns to help you achieve this:

--   _Artful Participation_ – Introducing the concept of Artful Participation to people, invites them to pay conscious attention to how they contribute and to make changes when they realize their current approach can be improved.
+-   _Artful Participation_ – Introducing the concept of Artful Participation to people invites them to pay conscious attention to how they contribute, and to make changes when they realize their current approach can be improved.
--   _Adopt the Seven Principles_ – The seven principles provide guidelines for behavior that enable a productive, engaging and cooperative culture.
+-   _Adopt the Seven Principles_ – The seven principles provide guidelines for behavior that enable a productive, engaging, and cooperative culture.
--   _Agree on Values_ – Agreement on fundamental guidelines for behavior in the organization, define ethical parameters for action and facilitate coherence.
+-   _Agree on Values_ – Agreement on fundamental guidelines for behavior in the organization defines ethical parameters for action and facilitates coherence.
--   _Evaluate and Evolve Agreements_ – Regular review and intentional evolution of agreements relating to culture, helps keep them alive in the consciousness of the people and identify when and how they can be improved.
+-   _Evaluate and Evolve Agreements_ – Regular review and intentional evolution of agreements relating to culture keeps them alive in the consciousness of the people and helps identify when and how these agreements can be improved.
--   _Contract for Successful Collaboration_ – Co-creating mutually beneficial agreements for collaboration from the start, supports building and maintaining an engaging and productive working environment and a culture of trust between parties.
+-   _Contract for Successful Collaboration_ – Co-creating mutually beneficial agreements for collaboration from the start supports building and maintaining an engaging and productive working environment and a culture of trust between parties.
--   _Create a Pull-System for Organizational Change_ – Distributing the responsibility for developing culture to everybody, invites proactivity in addressing challenges and opportunities as they arise.
+-   _Create a Pull-System for Organizational Change_ – Distributing the responsibility for developing culture to everybody invites proactivity in addressing challenges and opportunities as they arise.

 #### Principle 10 – Build Shared Mental Models